pantheon-systems/documentation/source/content/guides/switch-drupal-recommended-upstream.md

 ---
-title: Switch from Drupal 9 to Drupal with Composer upstream
+title: Switch from Drupal 9 to Drupal with Composer Upstream
 description: Switch to the new Pantheon upstream to take advantage of the new structure and future updates.
 type: guide
 permalink: docs/guides/:basename